Skip to main content

 As part of our new approach to learning, there'll no longer be a system for multiple Wood Badges for each of your roles.
 But if you’ve already got more than one, they’ll carry across and show as awards on your record.

-Until the new Wood Badge framework is ready, there'll be two clear versions of the Wood Badge available to do.
-One will be a Section Wood Badge focused on helping those delivering our programme.
-The other will be a Managers and Supporters Wood Badge focused on helping those in a role that involves leading or supporting volunteers.
+Moving forwards you'll only be able to earn one Wood Badge.
+However, there will two ways of achieving this.
+One will be focused on helping those delivering our programme.
+The other will be focused on helping those in a role that involves leading or supporting volunteers.

-Anyone can do either of these versions and you'll no longer need a Personal Learning Plan developed with a Training Advisor.
+Anyone can pursue either of these paths to a Wood Badge, and you'll no longer need a Personal Learning Plan developed with a Training Advisor.

 The content for the Section Wood Badge will be a mixture of Growing Roots learning where relevant and continuing modules from the Adult Training Scheme: